 Understandably so—we don’t want them to feel down, and sometimes, witnessing their difficult feelings is hard for us as well.
 It’s much easier to spend time with them when they’re happy than when they feel sad.

 But rushing your child out of her feelings actually delays or suppresses the feelings that need to pass.
 Yes, we can ease the feelings along, but trying to get it out of the way only makes it linger and doesn’t address the initial problem.

-As tempting as it is to distract, coerce or even threaten her, don’t.
+As tempting as it is to distract, coerce, or even threaten her out of her sadness, have the patience not to.
 Give her space to sort and experience her feelings.
 As difficult as it is to feel sad, it’s these moments that can teach her so much, so long as you give her the opportunity to learn from them.

 6. Offer ways to ease out of sadness